Frequently Asked Questions

 You do not.
 At Bay IVF, we do not discriminate based on marital and family status, gender identity, gender expression, sexual orientation, or genetic characteristics.

-We have already had several IVF cycles at another clinic.
+We have already had IVF treatment at another clinic.
 Is there any hope that we will be successful with you?

 I am overweight; could this be a problem for the IVF procedure?